Service(s) working on this project

 In food analysis RMs play an essential role.
 Considering the emerging challenges for food safety (nanotechnology applications, food adulterations, etc.), there is an urgent need for new multiparameter RMs in various food matrices.

-The network aims at serving a wide range of users starting from researchers and technicians working in universities and research institutes, public and private analytical laboratories, up to industrial users, policy makers, food inspection and control agencies, consumer organisations and citizens.
+This network currently includes numerous facilities distributed in 18 European countries and is still expanding.
+It aims at serving a wide range of users starting from researchers and technicians working in universities and research institutes, public and private analytical laboratories, up to food business operators, policy makers, food inspection and control agencies, consumer organisations and citizens.